JarvyJ/HomeIntent/docs/docs/getting-started/customization.md

 # Customization
 Users have the ability to further customize intents to provide a better experience for their individual needs.
 It can be useful to remove unused intents (especially if they false trigger) or modify slots (like custom shopping list items).

 There are plans on having a UI to help with customizations, but currently it is handled with YAML files in `/config/customizations/<component_name>.yaml` where component name matches the intent that you are trying to modify.
+For now, to get the names, you will have to take a look at the [source](https://github.com/JarvyJ/HomeIntent/tree/main/home_intent/components) to get all the function names.

 The Home Assistant component is made up of multiple intents, so they follow a slightly different structure: `/config/customizations/home_assistant/<component_name>.yaml`